wrudder/project0/README.md

     c.stroke();
 return true;
 ```
- lastly, I wanted to have a reset button that cleared all the classes of the cells as well as the canvas line.
+ After this, I wanted to have a reset button that cleared all the classes of the cells as well as the canvas line.
 This was pretty straight forward:

  ```javascript
  $('.reset').on('click', function () {